Supporting Veterans through Pain Management

 Since our first Ski Week in 2014 it has become apparent when trying to find meaningful employment for veterans that one of their biggest barrier to employment are issues surrounding pain management.

-In partnership with King Edward VII Hospital in London we have started a veteran specific Pain Management Programme.
+We have started a veteran specific Pain Management Programme.

 We are now fundraising in the hope that we can enlarge this successful programme for the wider wounded veteran community.

 For further information or if you are a veteran and would like to contact us specifically about a place on our Pain Management Programme please email us on firstname.lastname@example.org

 The Pain Management Programme needs your donations.
 Each veteran that goes through this process costs 6000GBP

 If you’re anything like me, there are times when I would rather be on my own.
 This is particularly true when recovery seems an endless struggle and my confidence of ever feeling better wanes.
 The paradox of such isolation is realising what I actually crave is connection with humanity.

 I am attending the PMP (Pain Management Programme) and also since 2015 when I was given a mentor I feel connected with the SWV/SWH family.
 I’ve since been in treatment for my PTSI.
 I’ve come to realise that keeping in touch with my mentor under the banner of SWV/SWH and having a good natter for an hour once a fortnight has kept me very much engaged with her, our ongoing work, but also the wider SWV/SWH community.